Cattle have been an important part of human civilization for thousands of years, providing food, labor, and companionship.

 They are also very adaptable to different climates and environments, making them a great choice for farmers in various regions.

-Overall, the Limousin breed is one of the excellent options for those looking to raise high-quality types of cattle.
+Overall, the Limousin breed is an excellent option for raising high-quality cattle.

 5. Charolais Cattle